ISSUE 4

 Gilbert became convinced that it was folly to occupy floodplains assumed safe from normal flooding because they were protected by dams and levees.
 Increased occupancy, he foresaw, would only result in increased losses when extreme flooding overcame these structural barriers.

 Perhaps his many varied positions contributed to his outlook.
-From 1940-42 he worked for the Bureau of the Budget in the Executive Office of the President, providing President Roosevelt with daily environmental and natural resource information.
-As a convinced pacifist, in 1942 he quit to do relief work in Vichy, France.
-After WWII ended, he became President of Haverford College and had little time for scientific research.
+From 1940 to 1942, he worked for the Bureau of the Budget in the Executive Office of the President, providing President Roosevelt with daily environmental and natural resource information.
+As a convinced pacifist, in 1942, he quit to do relief work in Vichy, France.
+After World War II ended, he became president of Haverford College and had little time for scientific research.
 But he kept investigating.
-In 1950,Gilbert served on the committee preparing the recommendations for A Water Policy for the American People, Report of the President’s Water Policy Commission.
-(5) The committee took risks when they offered caution to the trend to build levees and channel rivers.
+In 1950, Gilbert served on the committee preparing the recommendations for A Water Policy for the American People, Report of the President’s Water Policy Commission.5 The committee took risks when they offered caution on the trend to build levees and channel rivers:

-“There is a sobering finality in the construction of a river basin development; and it behooves us to be sure we are right before we go ahead.”
+There is a sobering finality in the construction of a river basin development; and it behooves us to be sure we are right before we go ahead.

-The story Gilbert told me was that in 1955 Margaret Mead came to dinner and said “Gilbert, now that you are a school administrator, you will never go back to science”.
-That night he talked to my mother, he knew he must go back into water resources research, it was too important.
-He found a position as Chair of the University of Chicago Geography Department , and refocused on water resource policy in 1956, the same year our family discovered Colorado.
+The story Gilbert told me was that in 1955, Margaret Mead came to dinner and said, “Gilbert, now that you are a school administrator, you will never go back to science.”
+That night, he talked to my mother.
+He knew he must go back into water resources research; it was too important.
+He found a position as Chair of the University of Chicago Geography Department and refocused on water resource policy in 1956, the same year our family discovered Colorado.

 IV.
 LOCAL FLOOD RESEARCH: GILBERT IN BOULDER